abhaybharti/learnfromab/docs/RestAssured/Rest API.md

 - **`PUT : `** The PUT method is used whenever you need to change the resource.
 The resource which is already a part of resource collection.
 - **`PATCH : `** The Patch request method is used to modify only the necessary part of the data or response.
 It does not modify the entire response
 - **`DELETE : `** Delete request is used to delete the specified resource.
 It request that origin server delete the resource identified by the request URL.

+### How to test APIs

+One need to understand what that respective API does, test validation of the input fields while making a request and verify that you are getting the expected data in the response.
+One can also check the data integrity between the APIs by creating contracts between APIs.

+For Example - if user deletes something using the Delete API, you can test by fetching the same record using GET API and expect that no records are returned in the response.

+### Types of API

+- **Public API** - Available to any third party developers.
+APIs are publicly available to developers and user with minimal restriction.
+They may require registration, use of an API key or OAUTH or maybe completely open.

+- **Partner API** - APIs exposed by/to strategic business partners.
+They are not available publicly and need specific entitlement to access them.

+- **Private API** - APIs are hidden from external users and only exposed by internal systems.
+These are not meant for consumption outside of the company but rather for use across different internal development teams for reuse of services.

 ### Further Reading